SnowGirl2004/Help_connect_repo/README.md

-# Help_connect_repo
+# HELP_CONNECT
-HelpConnect is a digital student support platform that connects students with mentors, tutors, and peers for academic and mental well-being assistance.
+HelpConnect — A local services marketplace where users can book trusted electricians, plumbers, technicians, tutors, chefs, caregivers, and more.
+Providers can also register, manage their profile, and receive job requests.